Velocity averaging for diffusive transport equations with discontinuous flux: Introduction

 where ${{\cal A}_{\bar\psi\left(\frac{\cdot}{|\cdot|}\right)}}$ is the Fourier multiplier operator with the symbol $\bar\psi(\mxi/|\mxi|)$. \end{theorem}

 The measure $\mu$ is called the H-measures and, with respect to the dual variable $\mxi$, it is defined on the sphere (since $\mxi/|\mxi| \in {\rm S}^{d-1}$).

-It has been proved (see \cite{ALjmaa}) that applying H-measures on differential relations where the ratio of the highest orders of derivatives in each variable is not the same one might get unsatisfactory results.
+It has been proved (see \cite{ALjmaa}) that applying H-measures on differential relations where the ratio of the highest orders of derivatives in each variable is not the same might lead to unsatisfactory results.
 This is due to the projection $\mxi\mapsto \mxi/|\mxi|$, since scalings in all variables are the same.
-We can change the scaling and put, for example, $\frac{\mxi}{|(\xi_1,\dots,\xi_k)|+|(\xi_{k+1},\dots,\xi_d)|^2}$ instead of $\mxi/|\mxi|$, but such H-measure will be able to \emph{see} first order derivatives with respect to $(x_1,\dots,x_k)$ and second order derivatives with respect to $(x_{k+1},\dots,x_d)$ (for a parabolic variant, see \cite{ALjfa}).
+We can change the scaling and put, for example, $\frac{\mxi}{|(\xi_1,\dots,\xi_k)|+|(\xi_{k+1},\dots,\xi_d)|^2}$ instead of $\mxi/|\mxi|$, but such H-measure will be able to \emph{see} e.g.~first order derivatives with respect to $(x_1,\dots,x_k)$ and second order derivatives with respect to $(x_{k+1},\dots,x_d)$ (for a parabolic variant, see \cite{ALjfa}).
 In other words, no change of the highest order of the equation is permitted.
-For instance, this means that the matrix $a$ in equation \eqref{app-1} must have a constant rank (see also \cite{pan_aihp}) otherwise, we cannot use the existing theory of the micro-local defect functionals (except in special situations \cite{HKMP}).
+For instance, this means that the matrix $a(\lambda)$ in equation \eqref{app-1} must have the rank and the kernel (locally) independent of $\lambda$ (see also \cite{pan_aihp}) otherwise, we cannot use the existing theory of the micro-local defect functionals (except in special situations \cite{HKMP}).

-This represents a significant confinement since many challenging mathematical questions, especially from a view-point of modeling, involve equations that change type.
+This represents a significant confinement since many challenging mathematical questions, especially from a view-point of modelling, involve equations that change type.
 In particular, we have in mind degenerate parabolic equations which describe wide range of phenomena containing the combined effects of nonlinear convection and degenerate diffusion and which have the form

-where the matrix $A$ is such that the mapping $\R \ni \lambda \mapsto \langle A(\lambda) \mxi \,|\,\mxi\rangle$ is non-decreasing, i.e.~that the diffusion matrix $A'(\lambda)$ is merely non-negative definite.
+where the matrix $A$ is such that the mapping $\R \ni \lambda \mapsto \langle A(\lambda) \mxi \,|\,\mxi\rangle$ is non-decreasing, i.e.~that the diffusion matrix $a(\lambda)=A'(\lambda)$ is merely positive semi-definite.
 To this end, let us mention \cite{Zuazua}, where one of the first results on the case of degenerate parabolic equations was given (to be more precise, an ultra-parabolic equation was considered there).

 Let us remark that in the case when the coefficients in \eqref{d-p-1} are regular, the theory of existence and uniqueness for appropriate Cauchy problems is well-established (see e.g. \cite{CP, CK, GKM}).
 Nevertheless, concrete applications such as flow in porous media very often occur in highly heterogeneous environment causing rather rough coefficients in \eqref{d-p-1} (e.g. during $CO_2$ sequestration process \cite{JMN}).
 Furthermore, even in a simplified situation in which the diffusion is neglected such as a road traffic with variable number of lanes \cite{BKT2009-multilanes}, the Buckley-Leverett equation in a layered porous medium \cite{AndrCances, Kaas}, and sedimentation applications \cite{9, BurgerEtAl, Die1, Die2}, the flux is as a rule discontinuous.